-Because bills can sometimes be a bit confusing, we’ve put together a handy guide to help you find a great deal on electricity.
+Because bills can sometimes be a bit confusing, we’ve put together a handy guide to help you find a good deal on electricity.
 Here’s what you need to consider when comparing electricity plans.

-Before you start comparing energy plans and providers
+Before you start comparing electricity plans and providers

 While you’ve got your bill handy, be sure to check your current electricity rate by looking at how many cents you are paying per kilowatt hour (c/kWh).

 Next, take a look at your tariff, which is the pricing structure your retailer uses to charge you.
 There are three types of electricity tariffs:

 - Single rate.
 You pay the same rate for electricity you use, day or night.